tooevangelist/flexible-jekyll/_posts/2021-02-02-speakers-guide.md

 ## [Current events plan:](https://devrelevents.eventbrite.com/)
-May 27 - online conferences that make sense
-* Neringa Young, founder of BuildStuff.events - How to sell your virtual event?
-* Lerika Mallaeva, founder of DevGAMM - Moving my conference online: do's and don'ts
-* Robin Moffatt, Senior Developer Advocate at Confluent - I'm not a YouTuber; come and learn how you can not be one too

 June 10 - public speaking for programmers, part 2
 * Leon Stigter, Cloud Developer Advocate at VMware - Every talk has to be unique, right?